Table of Contents

 The recovery phase is the first stage after a recession.
 Low occupancy rates, tepid demand for housing, declining numbers of development projects, and stagnant rental growth are some common indicators in this phase.
 The recovery phase can be tricky and difficult to identify as most people still feel the impact of the previous phase - recession, and hence have pessimistic outlooks.

-As the economy is still in distress though recovering, many property owners are still experiencing financial hardship and hence sell real estate at a bargain.
+As the economy is still in distress though recovering, many property owners are still experiencing financial hardship and hence may sell real estate assets at a bargain.
 Investors can acquire these bargain-priced properties and hold them in anticipation for capital appreciation once the recovery phase ends.

 In addition, investors can also invest in properties that require improvements and apply a value-add strategy.
 Both the first strategy and the value-add strategy can be risky as rental demand in this phase tends to be weak.
-However these strategies can be very profitable, especially when market rents rise, which accelerates once the economy shifts to the expansion phase.
+However these strategies can potentially be very profitable, especially when market rents rise, which accelerates once the economy shifts to the expansion phase.
 Timing the market and having sufficient liquidity are the keys to success in this phase.

 Phase 2: Expansion

 After the recovery phase, the real estate market will undergo a phase of expansion.
 In this phase, demand for properties and spaces increases, occupancy rates are on the rise, and rental prices surge.
 Job growth is steady and there are more new property developments.
 Investment activity soars as people regain their confidence in the economy.

 Investors who have invested in discounted properties during the recovery phase, can reap their ‘harvest’ by selling their properties, as prices and rents reach a peak in this phase.
 The peak is where demand and supply for real estate are in equilibrium.